 Check with the Better Business Bureau

-Most all companies have registered with the Better Business Bureau (BBB), an organization that processes consumer complaints and doles out grades.
+Most companies have registered with the Better Business Bureau (BBB), an organization that processes consumer complaints and doles out grades.
 Companies with an A or A+ have been in business at least a few years with next to no complaints.
 This might not tell you if an exact product works, but it does hint at the quality of products a company makes.

 Ask Friends what they Use